 - Decibel level (not on a scale of 1 to 10), where “normal conversation” is 50 to 60 dB and dishwashers get up to 60 dB.3

-This guide covers vibrators only; it doesn’t include the Fun Factory Stronic G pulsator (unique motion discussed here) or non-vibrating G-spot dildos (which are great for a more realistic feel).
+This guide covers G-spot stimulation vibrators only, updated for 2021!
+It doesn’t include the Fun Factory Stronic G pulsator (unique motion discussed here) or non-vibrating G-spot dildos (which are great for a more realistic feel).

 OVERALL RANKING SUMMARY